-Disconnect bridge from USB and from SeaTalk Bus.

-Connect the SeaTalk NMEA bridge to your PC (plug in USB connector)

-Open a terminal programm (i.e. hypertern), select your serial port and set it to 4800 Baud, 8 Bit, no parity, no handshake.
+- Disconnect bridge from USB and from SeaTalk Bus. - Connect the SeaTalk NMEA Bridge to your PC (plug in USB connector) - Open a terminal program (i.e. Hyperterm), select your serial port and set it to 4800 Baud, 8 Bit, no parity, no handshake.